Sequoiageant/miniRT/README.md

 # miniRT
 *First graphic project in 42 School.
 Allows you to generate scenes in 3D containing simple objects like spheres, planes, squares, cylinders and triangles.*
+Each scene can be be viewed by a set of cameras characterized by its position, direction and Field Of View.

 **In Progress...**